 Auto-Regulatory Training IN REAL LIFE

 In an ideal world, you’d optimize your training sessions by adjusting your sets, reps, and intensity based on how hard is to perform the exercise in your current session.
 In practice, that’d mean that the coach would give you a number of sets and reps to perform.
 S/he’d ask after each round or even each exercise how that felt and adjust based on your answer.
 Here’s how we translate that for you to use to autoregulate your current or next session: ever heard of Rating of Perceived Exertion?

 Rating of Perceived Exertion (RPE)

 It’s a scale we use to help AT by being aware of the level of effort and exertion you put into your exercise.
 Here’s how it goes: RPE, also called “The Borg Rating Scale of Perceived Exertion” was developed by Gunnar Borg (surprise, surprise) in the early 1980s.
 It was first used to gauge aerobic training, but soon became a tool to clinically analyse breathlessness and dyspnea, chest pain, angina and musculo-skeletal pain.
 Overall, it’s a reliable tool for you to track your day-to-day training and how it compares to past sessions.
 This will help you in the long-term, teaching you how be aware of the impact your training had on your body and the kind of effort you put into your sessions.
 This will impact how you react to hitting a plateau during a workout.
 Rather than pressure yourself about your lack of progress, it will push you to just relax and accept the current situation while encouraging you to do better in the future.

-Our current Calisthenics Academy Scale
+Our current Movement Athlete Academy Scale

 Over time we were experimenting between a 3-point scale and 5 point scale to adjust the sets and reps.
-After a year of training athletes, we know that the 5-point scale gives us more data points and overally works better.
+After a year of training athletes, we know that the 5-point scale gives us more data points and overall works better.
 The smaller scale simply wasn’t giving us enough data, but we still needed a simple version of the RPE.
 This is a really important part of the training routine and it will work magic to help you with your progress.
 It’ll also help you build awareness of you body and take your training to the next level.
 So after every single exercise you do, we’ll ask, “How hard was it to complete that set of reps?” and adjust your next set based on your feedback.
 This is how the adjustments look now inside the The Movement Athlete Academy.

 WHY IS AUTOREGULATION A GAME-CHANGER?

 With AT, all you need to do is get your workout started rather than try to predict how it’ll go beforehand.
 This also means that no matter how you feel, the workout is always enjoyable.
 What kind of difference would that make for your mindset knowing that every workout, no matter how you feel, is good and it’s moving you one step closer to your goals?
 I let go of my expectations and just took my training one day at a time.
 I took it all in stride, the good and the bad alike.
 I stopped overthinking and worrying, and it’s helped me stick to my training whether it felt satisfying or not.
 Whether I felt like it was a good workout or not.
 Whether I was in the right mindset that day or not.

 This is the key to lifelong training.